thecandlestick/silverbullet/website/Graphs.md

 [[AdjacencyList]]

-DQ: Which implementation would you choose for the following application?
+#DiscussionQuestion: Which implementation would you choose for the following application?

 Suppose you are writing a navigational software (think google maps) for the city of Rolla.
 You want to represent the _intersections_ between streets as vertices, and edges between adjacent intersections